OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 Fortunately, change is beginning in jurisdictions like the [EU](https://open-web-advocacy.org/apple-dma-review/), [UK](https://open-web-advocacy.org/blog/uk-regulators-final-verdict--apples-browser-engine-ban-harms-competition/), and [Japan](https://open-web-advocacy.org/blog/japan-ends-the-apple-browser-ban/), where regulators are pushing Apple to relax its restrictions.
 [Mozilla and Google are already working on porting their engines to iOS](https://www.theregister.com/2023/02/07/mozilla_google_apple_webkit/), and although Apple has erected significant barriers, regulatory pressure is forcing progress.
 If this trend continues, the web could finally become a competitive alternative to native ecosystems on mobile platforms.

 However, this progress is at risk of being undermined by the DOJ's case against Google.
 The current funding model for browsers relies heavily on revenue from default search engine deals and this is what incentivises fighting to gain users.
-While we understand the DOJ's noble intent in canceling such deals, we believe that they have failed to appreciate the depth of the collateral damage that will be done but removing this funding with no viable replacement.
+While we understand the DOJ's noble intent in canceling such deals, we believe that they have failed to appreciate the depth of the collateral damage that will be done by removing this funding with no viable replacement.

 > It won’t happen overnight, but stagnation will set in.
 A stagnated web is incentive for the operating system makers of the world to invest in pulling developers toward those proprietary systems.
 The browser wars sucked but at least we were still making websites. **Being forced to make proprietary apps to reach people is an expensive prospect for the rest of us companies of the world**, it will probably be done poorly, and we’ll all suffer for it.
 > <cite>[Chris Coyer - CSS Tricks](https://chriscoyier.net/2025/03/14/google-being-forced-to-sell-chrome-is-not-good-for-the-web/)<br>(emphasis added)</cite>

 This will likely scuttle plans to port both Gecko and Blink to iOS in the EU and eventually in other jurisdictions as Apple is forced to allow competition.
 Mozilla is going to have a severe hit to their finances, Google will be forced to sell Chrome, and the new owners will be blocked entirely from making a search deal with Google.
-If the new owners of Chrome are not investing to port it to iOS, a non-trivial investment, this will make it incredibly expensive to port all the other Chromium browsers, such as Edge, Opera, Vivaldi and Brave.
+If the new owners of Chrome are not investing to port it to iOS, a non-trivial investment, this will make it incredibly expensive to port any of the other Chromium browsers, such as Edge, Opera, Vivaldi and Brave.

 This will also greatly reduce Apple’s incentive to sustain the recent increase in investment in Safari, which is likely driven by the threat of actual competition in EU, UK, Japan and potential other territories such as Australia.